patshaughnessy/patshaughnessy.github.io/posts/2021-11-06-generic-types-adding-math-puzzles-to-your-code.markdown

 that code also converts the array into a hash but in a different way.
 When the Crystal team wrote `Array#uniq`, they had to write two programs, not one!

-But what exactly do I mean by “converting an array to a hash at compile time?”
+What exactly do I mean by “converting an array to a hash at compile time?”
 How and why does this happen?
 And what’s the second program here?

 The answer has to do with the `Hash(U, T).new` expression we read above.
 Crystal